CARD CARRYING

 NOSHLA agreed to handle Jeremiah’s defense.
 The interrogation took place later that afternoon, with Sam Tull sitting next to his client.
 Pennington had already told his story, so that was in the record.
 To all of Fallon’s other questions he replied, as instructed, “No comment.”

-Now, twenty-four hours after Jeremiah Pennington’s arrest, nothing had changed.
+Now, twenty-four hours after Pennington’s arrest, nothing had changed.
 What Monica knew about the incident she’d gotten from Sam.
-Attorney-client privilege extended to NOSHLA staff as well as investigators on retainer, like Hart, who contacted Fallon on leaving The Squawking Gull.
+Attorney-client privilege extended to NOSHLA staff as well as investigators on retainer, like Hart, who phoned Fallon on leaving The Squawking Gull.

 “You believe him?”
 Hart asked.
 He’d left the rest of his carrot muffin untouched.
 Faced with things that didn’t add up, he often forgot to eat.